-Pig farming is one of the most profitable livestock businesses.
-Pork constitutes most of what many consumers worldwide consider their best meat.
-Profitability also stems from the reproduction rate of pigs.
-On average, a sow (female pig) weans off at least 9 healthy piglets per birth.
-That translates to at least 18 piglets annually since a sow gives birth twice per year.
-This makes it possible to start a small pig farming business and grow quickly over time.
+Profitability in pig farming is closely tied to the prolific reproduction rate of these animals.
+Typically, a sow, which is a female pig, can successfully wean off 9 healthy piglets during each birthing cycle.
+Considering that sows give birth twice a year, this equates to a minimum of 18 piglets annually.
+This impressive reproductive capacity not only ensures a steady influx of new piglets but also lays the foundation for the rapid growth and expansion of a small-scale pig farming operation.
 To build a profitable and sustainable pig farming business, you require sufficient knowledge of how to efficiently raise the pigs, good business management skills, and a good piggery business plan.
 This article will outline how to start the piggery farming business, and the pig farming business plan – PDF, Word and Excel.

 Selecting Land for Piggery Farming Business